nearnshaw/mule-transport-amqp/GUIDE.md

   <tr>
     <td rowspan="1" class="confluenceTd">queueName</td><td style="text-align: center" class="confluenceTd">string</td><td style="text-align: center" class="confluenceTd">no</td><td style="text-align: center" class="confluenceTd"></td><td class="confluenceTd">
       <p>
-      The queue name to consume from.
+      The queue name to consume from or to publish to when interacting with the default exchange.
       Leave blank or omit for using a new private exclusive server-named queue.
     </p>
     </td>
   </tr>